cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 ## Modules

 [Modules](../building-modules/intro.md) are the heart and soul of Cosmos SDK applications.
 They can be considered as state-machines within the state-machine.
 When a transaction is relayed from the underlying Tendermint engine via the ABCI to the application, it is routed by [`baseapp`](../core/baseapp.md) to the appropriate module in order to be processed.
 This paradigm enables developers to easily build complex state-machines, as most of the modules they need often already exist.
-For developers, most of the work involved in building an Cosmos SDK application revolves around building custom modules required by their application that do not exist yet, and integrating them with modules that do already exist into one coherent application.
+For developers, most of the work involved in building a Cosmos SDK application revolves around building custom modules required by their application that do not exist yet, and integrating them with modules that do already exist into one coherent application.
 In the application directory, the standard practice is to store modules in the `x/` folder (not to be confused with the Cosmos SDK's `x/` folder, which contains already-built modules).

 ### Application Module Interface